How can I use email to ask donors to give again?

 On the other hand, if you’re only asking once a year that is also a big problem.
 People have a relatively short attention span, so if you’re only emailing them once a year, they’re going to feel disconnected from your mission and will be less likely to donate.

 Finding the right balance means creating a rhythm of communications that includes non-‘ask’ messages with enough variety that it doesn’t feel like you’re asking all the time.
 But at the same time, you need to ask frequently enough that you’re not leaving lots of money on the table.

-What does this look like?
+What does your email schedule look like?
+It needs to be integrated with your annual fundraising plan.
 You might do twelve annual asks, with a quarterly e-newsletter, monthly project updates, and some kind of call to action every other month.

 A good way to learn best practices is to make donations to some of your favorite national charities, sign up for their email list, and then pay attention to what their sending one.
 You’ll notice that political campaigns are often the most aggressive during election season, but will ease up during off years.
 You’ll see that some organizations use a lot of surveys, others use activist “sign this petition” opportunities, and still others have invitations to volunteer.